Patrick H. Nettles Sells 20,000 Shares of Ciena Co. (NYSE:CIEN) Stock

 Ciena Co.
-(NYSE:CIEN) Director Patrick H. Nettles sold 20,000 shares of the stock in a transaction dated Monday, July 13th.
-The shares were sold at an average price of $54.66, for a total transaction of $1,093,200.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+(NYSE:CIEN) Director Patrick H. Nettles sold 20,000 shares of the stock in a transaction that occurred on Monday, July 20th.
+The stock was sold at an average price of $54.16, for a total value of $1,083,200.00.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.

 Patrick H. Nettles also recently made the following trade(s):

-Ciena (NYSE:CIEN) last issued its quarterly earnings results on Thursday, June 4th.
-The communications equipment provider reported $0.76 earnings per share for the quarter, beating analysts’ consensus estimates of $0.49 by $0.27.
-The business had revenue of $894.00 million during the quarter, compared to analyst estimates of $889.42 million.
+Ciena (NYSE:CIEN) last released its earnings results on Thursday, June 4th.
+The communications equipment provider reported $0.76 EPS for the quarter, beating the consensus estimate of $0.49 by $0.27.
 Ciena had a net margin of 8.78% and a return on equity of 16.18%.
-Ciena’s revenue for the quarter was up 3.3% compared to the same quarter last year.
-During the same quarter last year, the business posted $0.48 earnings per share.
-On average, sell-side analysts expect that Ciena Co. will post 2.6 EPS for the current year.
+The firm had revenue of $894.00 million for the quarter, compared to analyst estimates of $889.42 million.
+During the same period last year, the firm earned $0.48 EPS.
+The business’s quarterly revenue was up 3.3% compared to the same quarter last year.
+Equities research analysts forecast that Ciena Co. will post 2.6 earnings per share for the current year.

-Several institutional investors have recently modified their holdings of the stock.
-Wealth Quarterback LLC acquired a new stake in shares of Ciena in the fourth quarter valued at approximately $17,177,931,000.
-Alliancebernstein L.P. boosted its stake in Ciena by 32.3% in the first quarter.
-Alliancebernstein L.P. now owns 4,255,893 shares of the communications equipment provider’s stock valued at $169,427,000 after acquiring an additional 1,038,125 shares during the last quarter.
-State Street Corp boosted its stake in Ciena by 2.6% in the first quarter.
-State Street Corp now owns 3,783,454 shares of the communications equipment provider’s stock valued at $150,619,000 after acquiring an additional 96,321 shares during the last quarter.
-Ion Asset Management Ltd. boosted its stake in Ciena by 9.2% in the first quarter.
-Ion Asset Management Ltd. now owns 2,625,524 shares of the communications equipment provider’s stock valued at $104,522,000 after acquiring an additional 221,467 shares during the last quarter.
-Finally, Congress Asset Management Co.
-MA bought a new position in Ciena in the first quarter valued at approximately $94,030,000.
-88.44% of the stock is owned by institutional investors and hedge funds.
+A number of analysts recently issued reports on CIEN shares.
+MKM Partners increased their target price on Ciena from $54.00 to $62.00 and gave the stock a “buy” rating in a research note on Friday, May 22nd.
+Evercore ISI reissued a “buy” rating and set a $62.00 target price on shares of Ciena in a research note on Thursday, June 4th.
+Stifel Nicolaus upped their price target on Ciena from $54.00 to $61.00 and gave the stock a “buy” rating in a research report on Friday, June 5th.
+Nomura Instinet upped their price target on Ciena from $46.00 to $63.00 and gave the stock a “buy” rating in a research report on Friday, June 5th.
+Finally, Piper Sandler upped their price target on Ciena from $50.00 to $62.00 and gave the stock an “overweight” rating in a research report on Thursday, June 4th.
+One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and seventeen have issued a buy rating to the stock.
+Ciena has an average rating of “Buy” and a consensus price target of $56.71.

-CIEN has been the subject of several research reports.
-Nomura increased their target price on shares of Ciena from $46.00 to $63.00 and gave the company a “buy” rating in a research note on Friday, June 5th.
-Cowen restated a “buy” rating and set a $73.00 price target on shares of Ciena in a research note on Wednesday, June 24th.
-Citigroup raised their price target on shares of Ciena from $45.00 to $65.00 and gave the stock a “buy” rating in a research note on Friday, June 5th.
-Nomura Instinet raised their price target on shares of Ciena from $46.00 to $63.00 and gave the stock a “buy” rating in a research note on Friday, June 5th.
-Finally, Barclays raised their price target on shares of Ciena from $48.00 to $67.00 and gave the stock an “overweight” rating in a research note on Friday, June 5th.
-One analyst has rated the stock with a sell rating, five have issued a hold rating and sixteen have given a buy rating to the company’s stock.
-The company presently has an average rating of “Buy” and an average target price of $56.30.
+Hedge funds have recently added to or reduced their stakes in the business.
+Meeder Asset Management Inc. grew its holdings in shares of Ciena by 2,121.1% during the 1st quarter.
+Meeder Asset Management Inc. now owns 1,266 shares of the communications equipment provider’s stock valued at $51,000 after purchasing an additional 1,209 shares during the last quarter.
+Mercer Global Advisors Inc. ADV grew its holdings in shares of Ciena by 167.0% during the 1st quarter.
+Mercer Global Advisors Inc. ADV now owns 20,022 shares of the communications equipment provider’s stock valued at $797,000 after purchasing an additional 12,523 shares during the last quarter.
+Morgan Stanley grew its holdings in shares of Ciena by 31.2% during the 1st quarter.
+Morgan Stanley now owns 454,485 shares of the communications equipment provider’s stock valued at $18,093,000 after purchasing an additional 107,972 shares during the last quarter.
+State Street Corp grew its holdings in shares of Ciena by 2.6% during the 1st quarter.
+State Street Corp now owns 3,783,454 shares of the communications equipment provider’s stock valued at $150,619,000 after purchasing an additional 96,321 shares during the last quarter.
+Finally, Ellevest Inc. grew its holdings in shares of Ciena by 27.4% during the 2nd quarter.
+Ellevest Inc. now owns 3,562 shares of the communications equipment provider’s stock valued at $193,000 after purchasing an additional 766 shares during the last quarter.
+88.44% of the stock is currently owned by hedge funds and other institutional investors.

 About Ciena